MicrosoftDocs/microsoft-365-docs/microsoft-365/business-video/join-guest-meeting.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE1FYWn?autoplay=false]

-With Microsoft Teams, you can easily join and participate in meetings with both internal and external users
+With Microsoft Teams, you can easily join and participate in meetings with both internal and external users.

 ## Try it!